kylesarre/Temp-ChessProject/ExtremeChess_ProjectManagementDocument.md

 We’re choosing this project because Chess is a rigid game that requires years of dedication and study before one can even begin to create any truly new and effective strategies, and the project seeks to add a new strategic dimension of unpredictability, which will act to “level the playing field,” in a way.
 More unpredictability places more importance on adaptability and improvisation, instead of endless memorization of positions and strategies.
 Asymmetric design means that no two games will be the same

 ## Configuration Management Plan
-__GitHub:__
+__GitHub:__<br>
 For all of the documents and code in this project, we used GitHub as our configuration management tool.
-It worked well for our team, as it allowed us to create branches to test features separately and then merge them at a later date.
+It worked well for our team, as it allowed us to create branches to test features separately and then merge them at a later date.<br>
-__GroupMe:__
+__GroupMe:__<br>
 To stay connected with one another on a real-time basis, we used GroupMe to communicate.
-It allowed each of us to quickly send messages to the group and each other while archiving important comments for future reference.
+It allowed each of us to quickly send messages to the group and each other while archiving important comments for future reference.<br>

 ## Process Model
-__Agile Method: Extreme Programming__
+__Agile Method: Extreme Programming__ <br>
 We chose to use the agile programming method because we started this project with only a vague idea of what we wanted to implement.
 Using the agile approach allowed us to constantly make changes to our requirements as we added features that we realized we wanted to implement while removing features that would be both more difficult and less important to include in the first release of the software.
 By using this method, we were able to change the direction of our development quickly to reflect our more updated visions of the game.

 ## Deliverables